Directed by: David Fincher || Produced by: Gordon Carroll, David Giler, Walter Hill

 In 2003, a major act of contrition came about in the form of a new version of the second Alien sequel, known as the “Assembly Cut.”
 Although Fincher refused to be involved in or to have anything to do with the project, the Assembly Cut largely restored most of Fincher’s original creative decisions on the film and added roughly 30 minutes of critical footage.
 The end product was a film that is far more watchable and coherent than the 1992 theatrical release, with various minor characters no longer disappearing with no explanation and a narrative progression that actually made sense.
 This is what most fans consider the “definitive” version of Alien 3, and in many ways, restores much needed credibility to the Alien saga’s final chapter.

 Fincher imprinted his signature on the Alien franchise by making Alien 3 a hopelessly bleak psychological drama.
 The movie is by far the darkest of the series, both in terms of mood and actual lighting.
 The film features Sigourney Weaver’s overarching series protagonist, Ellen Ripley, in her darkest moments and at her most hopeless.
 The ending, while in some ways a bittersweet relief and poignant wrap-up of the franchises’ overarching narrative, is ultimately tragic and incredibly sad.
-This is another feature of Alien 3 that made it hard for most fans to accept the film in light of the overall optimism of and satisfying ending to Cameron’s film; it is an element that is retained in the Assembly Cut.
-All contrasts with Cameron’s space marine-epic aside, Fincher’s dark conclusion to the series is haunting and incredibly well done.
+All contrasts with Cameron’s space marine-epic aside, Fincher’s dark conclusion to the series is haunting.